TypeScript Interface

 John DoeCode language: TypeScript (typescript)

-As you can see clearly from the code, the type annotation of the function argument makes the code difficult to read.
+The type annotation of the function argument makes the code difficult to read.
+To address this issue, TypeScript introduces the concept of interfaces.

 interface Person {